 Methods of Voting:

-By Absentee Ballot: You may submit your absentee ballot to Maribeth Sklenka, HCA Secretary, at 5410 Crown Colony before 6:00 p.m. on Monday, March 8th, 2021.
-(Meeting Rescheduled for this date due to weather)
+– By Absentee Ballot: You may submit your absentee ballot to Marielle Spin, HCA Secretary, at 5503 Westerham Place before 6:00 p.m. on Wednesday, February 14, 2024.

-By casting your vote via absentee ballot you will forgo the opportunity to consider and vote on any action from the floor on these proposals, if a meeting is held.
-This means that if there are amendments to these proposals your votes will not be counted on the final vote on these measures.
-If you desire to retain this ability, please attend any meeting in person.
-You may submit an absentee ballot and later choose to attend any meeting in person, in which case any in-person vote will prevail.
+(By casting your vote via absentee ballot, you will forgo the opportunity to consider and vote on any action from the floor on these proposals, if a meeting is held.
+This means that if there are amendments to these proposals your votes will not be counted for the final vote on these measures.
+If you desire to retain this ability, please attend any meeting in person or vote electronically (details below).
+You may submit an absentee ballot and later choose to attend any meeting in person, in which case any in-person vote will prevail.)

-Electronic Ballot: You may submit your ballot electronically by (1) visiting the website www.huntwickforest.com/hf-2021-election/, (2) completing the electronic ballot, and (3) submitting the ballot.
+– Electronic Ballot: You may submit your ballot electronically by (1) going to the bottom of this page, (2) completing the electronic ballot, and (3) submitting the ballot.

-In Person: In person voting will take place during the Huntwick Annual Meeting at the designated time.
-Those wishing to vote in person will be placed in a Zoom breakout room and provided further instruction.
+– In Person: In person voting will take place during the Huntwick Annual Meeting at the designated time.

 Please note that any modification to the ballot, other than a valid floor nominee for a Board of Directors position, nullifies the ballot.